Bipartisan duo say voters want Congress to stop trading stocks, leaders open to a vote

 Focus on how ban impacts families

-Spanberger and Roy's proposal, the Trust in Congress Act, bars both lawmakers and their immediate family members from picking individual stocks.
+Spanberger and Roy's proposal, the Trust in Congress Act, would bar both lawmakers and their immediate family members from picking individual stocks.

 Roy said if members have concerns, they are open to tweaks to the legislation.